Transcatheter aortic valve replacement (TAVR)

 SMall Annuli Randomized To Evolut™ or SAPIEN™*

-For small annulus† patients, the SMART Trial data are clear: Evolut™ transcatheter aortic valve replacement (TAVR) delivers superior valve performance‡ versus SAPIEN™* platform with excellent early patient outcomes at 1 year.1
+For small annulus† patients, the SMART Trial data are clear: Evolut™ transcatheter aortic valve replacement (TAVR) delivers superior valve performance‡ versus SAPIEN™* TAVR with excellent patient outcomes through 2 years.1

 The SMART Trial was a prospective, multicenter, randomized controlled trial conducted to understand how valve design differences between the Medtronic self-expandable (SE) Evolut™ platform and Edwards Lifesciences balloon-expandable (BE) SAPIEN™* transcatheter aortic valve replacement system affect treatment of small aortic annulus (≤ 430 mm2) patients with symptomatic, severe native-aortic stenosis.

-One year late-breaking data confirm that these contemporary TAVs behave differently in this patient group, providing physicians with crucial insights to tailor treatment decisions according to individual patient needs.
+The latest data reported through two years reinforce that these contemporary TAVs behave differently in this patient group, providing physicians with crucial insights to tailor treatment decisions according to individual patient needs.

-Evolut™ TAVR delivers superior valve performance‡ versus SAPIEN™* platform in small annulus patients with excellent early patient outcomes at 1 year.1
+Evolut™ TAVR maintains superior valve performance‡ vs. SAPIEN™* TAVR in small annulus patients.†,1

 p < 0.001